A detailed list of all the best things to do in Phuket, Thailand.

 Phuket Old Town has lots of Buddhist and Chinese temples, museums, boutique shops, cafes, and even an old red-light district.

-The two main streets where most of the attractions lie are Soi Rommanee and Thalang Road.
+The two main streets of Old Phuket Town where most of the attractions lie are Soi Rommanee and Thalang Road.

 4) Experience the Phuket Weekend Night Market